*All photographs by me.

 The water is putrid in many places, accumulating the remnants of trash dumped in the surrounding bush and streams.
 Ducks here seem highly susceptible to injury – they have low fitness, poor habitat and heavy competition.

-Perhaps worst of all, I saw majestic trees…trees, who have deep spiritual roles as ancestors, elders, guides, nourishers and teachers in my life…bearing the carved and spray-painted marks of graffiti in their noble bark, a horribly painful sign of the disrespect they had been afforded by visitors who used this space, the place the trees know as home.
-There are no words for how deeply this impacts me, I find it very painful given the important roles that trees play in spiritual and practical worldview, as well as the folkloric heritage of my culture.
+Perhaps worst of all, I saw majestic trees – trees, who have deep spiritual roles as ancestors, elders, guides, nourishers and teachers in my life – bearing the carved and spray-painted marks of graffiti in their noble bark, a horribly painful sign of the disrespect they had been afforded by the visitors who used this space, the place the trees know as home.
+There are no words for how deeply this impacts me, I find it very painful given the important ecological and practical roles that trees play in keeping us alive, not to mention the spiritual and folkloric heritage of my culture.
 The older damaged trees I was unable to photograph for this blog, it seemed far too much of a humiliating intrusion on ancient elders even for the purpose of raising awareness.
+Trees are grandparents, lungs and breath!
+Powerhouses of life.
+The disrespect is disturbing.

 And not just me – the community around me as well.
 Over time, I have come to recognise familiar faces that are also grown by our shadow place: the elderly man who walks his scruffy little grey dog each day; the ‘scoots’, a group of young boys who enjoy riding their scooters around the pond; the two women who chat and power walk with weights swinging rhythmically in their hands; the mother with the gentle voice who watches her children feed the birds, but insists that they do not chase or scare them; the wood ducks that congregate beside the foot bridge; the pacific black ducks who feed under the willow tree; the four white geese who honk and chase bicycles; and the red-faced Muscovy duck that wags its tail as it keeps a look out for passing dogs to play with; the singing cicadas; the many voices of wind and water; the vitality of life-giving plants.
 We are all grown by this shadow place.